nhsb1/MxToolbox-blcheck/README.md

 Install
 -------

-    Download the mxtoolbox-blcheck.py file and run it from a shell
+    Download the mxtoolbox-blcheck.py, replace the URL string with your individual REST API link, and run the .py from a shell

 Usage
 -----